-We conclude that, in ON-biased transistors, the LFN measurements at doses > 10 Mrad and subsequent high-temperature annealing indicate the activation of border and/or interface defects, which are spatially and/or energetically nonuniform, and independent of fin number.
-These results all suggest that the increase in noise is most likely due to the trap activation processes related to the STI corners [38], [47], [52], [53], [54], which lead to the decrease in g_m for similar dose and annealing conditions.
+We conclude that, in ON-biased transistors, the LFN measurements at doses >10 Mrad and subsequent high-temperature annealing indicates the activation of border and/or interface defects, which are spatially and/or energetically non-uniform, and independent of fin-number.
+These results all suggest that the increase in noise is most likely due to the trap activation processes related to the STI corners [38],[47],[52]-[54], which lead to the decreases in $g_m$ for similar dose and annealing conditions.